al34n1x/CSA_LATAM2018/README.md

 * For this PoC purposes give S3 and Lambda full access.
 Once created keep the Access Key and Secret Key information, we will use those two items when configuring our pipelines in GitLab.
 Let’s move to Gitlab Configuration now.

 ## Setting up GitLab CI/CD
-Now that you have set up your AWS service account, lets configure your GitLab CI/CD environment that will allow you deploy your code straight into AWS.
+Now that you have set up your AWS service account, let's configure your GitLab CI/CD environment that will allow you to deploy your code straight into AWS.

 * Login to [GitLab](http://gitlab.com/)
 * Create a new project if you don’t have one already.
 The process is quite straightforward, just give it a name and define whether you want to keep it public or private.